ddceruti/tt-storage/README.md

 # Topotherm Storage

 This is the open source software accompaining the publication submitted to Elsevier.
-The preprint is available here: <https://papers.ssrn.com/abstract=5024324>.
+The paper is available here: <https://doi.org/10.1016/j.enconman.2025.120323>.

 ## Description